 “To build an effective culture, think about continuous optimization in a fast-changing world.
 That requires building agility into roles, organization design, and control structures, so the organization can readjust quickly as the environment changes.”

-Managing Director, Insurance Strategy, PwC US
+Managing Director, Insurance Business, Operations and IT Strategy, PwC US

 Global Growth Strategy, US Financial Services Practice, PwC US